aaman-ee/RoboND/Second Project Submission/writeup_template.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-The code is attached in the github folder, my code run quite efficiently, I had two objects lost (8/10), because I pressed quickly the button "next" during the grapsing object routine, and the gripper hasn't grabed the object.
+The code is attached in the github folder, my code run quite efficiently, I had one object lost (9/10), because I pressed quickly the button "next" during the grapsing object routine, and the gripper hasn't grabed the object.
 The code needed some time for the IK calculation.

-And just for fun, another example image:
+The required completed project screenshot:
-![alt text][image3]
+![alt text][image2]